halgrimur/python-docs-samples/appengine/standard/xmpp_wikibot/README.md

 Before running or deploying this application, you must install the dependencies using [pip](http://pip.readthedocs.io/en/stable/):

-    pip install -r requirements.txt
+    sudo pip install -r requirements.txt

 ## Running the sample

-You'll need to have an XMPP account prior to actually running the sample.
-If you do not have one, you can easily create an account at one of the many XMPP servers such as [Jabber.at](https://jabber.at/account/register/).
-Once you have an account, run the following command:
+To run the sample, invoke the following command:

     python wikibot.py -j '<YOUR XMPP USERNAME>' -p '<PASSWORD>'